In this article, I will introduce how to create an audio visualizer using Playmaker.

 Get Audio Spectrum Level:

-This will get the value of the audio spectrum of a specific wavelength
+This will get the value of the audio spectrum at a specific wavelength

 I will introduce how to analyze the audio spectrum of the music in the scene, and how to access those values.

 You will need an object in the scene in order to execute ‘Init Audio Spectrum’.